golang/vscode-go/docs/settings.md

 | `unusedvariable` | check for unused variables <br/> The unusedvariable analyzer suggests fixes for unused variables errors. <br/> <br/> Default: `false` |
 | `unusedwrite` | checks for unused writes <br/> The analyzer reports instances of writes to struct fields and arrays that are never read.
 Specifically, when a struct object or an array is copied, its elements are copied implicitly by the compiler, and any element write to this copy does nothing with the original object. <br/> For example: <br/> <pre>type T struct { x int }</pre><br/> <pre>func f(input []T) {<br/>	for i, v := range input {  // v is a copy<br/>		v.x = i  // unused write to field x<br/>	}<br/>}</pre><br/> Another example is about non-pointer receiver: <br/> <pre>type T struct { x int }</pre><br/> <pre>func (t T) f() {  // t is a copy<br/>	t.x = i  // unused write to field x<br/>}</pre><br/> Default: `false` |
 | `useany` | check for constraints that could be simplified to "any" <br/> Default: `false` |
+### `ui.diagnostic.analysisProgressReporting`

+analysisProgressReporting controls whether gopls sends progress notifications when construction of its index of analysis facts is taking a long time.
+Cancelling these notifications will cancel the indexing task, though it will restart after the next change in the workspace.

+When a package is opened for the first time and heavyweight analyses such as staticcheck are enabled, it can take a while to construct the index of analysis facts for all its dependencies.
+The index is cached in the filesystem, so subsequent analysis should be faster.

+Default: `true`
 ### `ui.diagnostic.annotations`

 (Experimental) annotations specifies the various kinds of optimization diagnostics